tgradl/Runalyze/README.md

 	* Added on the dataset configuration
 	* Also add field on statistic heart-rate view (activity main page)
 	* **Migration 20200926230800 is necessary!**
+* 2020-09-29: Garmin FIT attributes as fit_lactate_threshold_hr, fit_total_ascent/descent (the watch original values) are imported
+	* Store it in the DB (runalyze_training.fit_anaerobic_training_effect)
+	* Shown in the statistic view (activity main page) under 'Miscellaneous' panel
+	* **Migration 20200928150400 is necessary!**
+* 2020-09-29: Show further FIT file attributes (recovery-time, training-effect, creator, vo2max, performance-conditions, hvr) on statistic view (activity main page) under 'Miscellaneous' panel

+Please notice:
+* All the changes are only done for me to use this great product for me.
+* I don't take any responsibility if you running this version on your infrastructure and have problems.
+* The extensions i made was done on a release version.
+So i do not build a release.
+I have no translations for the new features.

 ## Database migration